Country seeing politics of change, youth should make it successful: Mulayam Singh | Politics

 He was addressing SP workers at the party headquarters here during a function to celebrate his 82nd birthday.

 He reached the SP headquarters with his son and party president Akhilesh Yadav.
-The two were welcomed by party leaders including Ram Gopal Yadav.
+The two were welcomed by party leaders including Ram Gopal Yadav and Dharmendra Yadav.

 Hoardings were put up at Vikramaditya Marg, where the party headquarters are located, greeting Mulayam Singh on his birthday.